sUNC-Utilities/docs.sunc.su/docs/Closures/newcclosure.md

     The wrapped function **must** be yieldable, meaning that the function should be able to call [`#!luau task.wait`](https://create.roblox.com/docs/reference/engine/libraries/task#wait), for example.

-`#!luau newcclosure` takes any Luau function and wraps it into a C closure.
+`#!luau newcclosure` takes any Lua function and wraps it into a C closure.
 When the returned function is called, it invokes the original Luau closure with the provided arguments, then passes the closure's returned values back to the caller.

 ```luau